A Systematic Review of Robustness in Deep Learning for Computer Vision: Mind the gap?: Results

 Similarly, \cite{laugros2019_are-adversarial} provides a set of corruption categories and the robustness score to measure the ratio of the model's corruption accuracy to its clean accuracy ($R^\phi_M = \sfrac{A_\phi}{A_{clean}}$, for model $M$, corruption $\phi$, and where $A$ denotes accuracy).
 Both \cite{hendrycks2019_benchmarking} and \cite{laugros2019_are-adversarial} provide multiple corruption conditions as representative examples (such as varying noise, blur, weather, and rendering conditions) and provide novel metrics as proxies for describing and measuring robustness.
 While the corruptions identified in these studies were motivated by real world experiences and prior work, retroactive mapping to the data generating model in Figure~\ref{fig:scm} would enable a more concrete and quantitative analysis regarding their respective likelihoods and effects.

-While these metrics incorporate both corruption type and severity, they assume equal likelihood and weighting between these conditions which does not reflect the real world where natural phenomena occur with widely varying frequencies and consequences.
+While these metrics incorporate both corruption type and severity, they assume equal likelihood and weighting between these conditions which may not reflect the real world where natural phenomena occur with widely varying frequencies and consequences.
 The data generating model (Fig.~\ref{fig:scm}) provides a more concrete framework for characterizing or modeling relevant differences in corruption/alteration likelihoods.
+In simulated datasets, these likelihoods could be determined from known causal graphs.
+In real datasets, likelihoods might be estimated from distributions of proxy measurements (e.g., PSNR) or image metadata.

+Lastly,~\cite{taori2020measuring} presents two metrics for \textit{effective} and \textit{relative} robustness which considers how performance on natural distribution shifts relates to performance on an unperturbed test set.
+In our causal framework, this would be akin to determining how accuracy on low-likelihood, corrupted samples from the tail of the distribution compares to accuracy on high-likelihood, uncorrupted images.
+The metrics are defined as follows:

+where $f$ is the model under test, $acc_1, acc_2$ are the accuracy on the original and shifted datasets respectively, $\beta$ is a log-linear fit to the baseline accuracy of a large number of external models on the unperturbed test set, and $f'$ represents the model resulting from a robustness intervention.
+Larger values of these metrics indicate robustness improvements over aggregate and individual models and the effective robustness measure in particular better captures how well a specific model does beyond what is expected given a population of models.
+However, as with $mCE, rCE$, these metrics do not consider the likelihood or nature of the image corruptions which may be important for estimating how well a model will perform in more realistic settings.

 The general absence of rigorous mathematical definitions of real-world robustness in these studies speaks to the on-going ambiguous and confounding uses of the term in the research community.